dsa-ou/algoesup/docs/deepnote-how-to.md

 1. Go to the [sign-in page](https://deepnote.com/sign-in).
 2. Enter your email.
 Click the CAPTCHA button.
 Click **Continue with email**.
-3. You will receive an email from DeepNote with a link.
+3. You will receive an email from Deepnote with a link.
 Click on it.

 ## Workspace operations
 Before any of the following operations, you must change from project view to workspace view: